 The Facts and Circumstances of an Accident are Critical in Slip and Fall Claims

 A personal injury lawyer will need to describe all of the facts and circumstances of the accident.
-This can include showing photographs of the accident scene, eliciting testimony from eyewitnesses, demonstrating that the injured party bore no responsibility and that no intervening events caused the accident, and depicting the lighting, weather, and traffic conditions around the accident scene.
+This can include showing evidence of your slip and fall accident such as photographs of the accident scene, eliciting testimony from eyewitnesses, demonstrating that the injured party bore no responsibility and that no intervening events caused the accident, and depicting the lighting, weather, and traffic conditions around the accident scene.

 Contact us for a free consultation